 Workshops for Master's students

-Academic Writing Support and the KI University Library offer an open workshop series designed to help students enrolled in international Master’s programs get the most out of their studies at KI.
-The series includes a number of topics related to academic communication.
-Several workshops are offered both on campus and as webinars.
-You may choose to attend all sessions or just a few, but you need to register for each session you want to attend.
+An open workshop series about academic communication designed to help KI Master's students get the most out of their studies.
+Workshops are offered on campus and/or as webinars.
+You need to register for each session you want to attend.

 When you write your Master’s thesis, you are expected to use trustworthy scientific sources.
 It is consequently vital that you know how to find the ones most vital to your project.
 During this session, you will learn principles and techniques for searching databases efficiently in order to find the articles you need.
 We will demonstrate PubMed as well as other useful databases.